“… The roads of the Incas were the most useful and stupendous works ever executed by man. ” Alexander Von Humboldt

 Hiking the Inca Trail is one of those things that everyone should do once in their life.
 Be you young or old, in good shape or not, the Inca Trail is for everyone!

 You will have an in-depth briefing with your guide 1 or 2 days before your trek.
-Your guide will meet you at your hotel and you can take this opportunity to ask questions and make any final preparations.
+Your guide will meet you at our office in Cusco and you can take this opportunity to ask questions and make any final preparations.

 We will pick you up at your hotel in Cusco at 4:30 AM!
 The ride to the trailhead at Kilometer 82 is beautiful!
 Along the way we will stop at the Raqchi look out to take photos.
 This gorgeous location overlooks the valley of Urubamba with the Chicon glacier in the background.
 From this position you can also see Mount Veronica (5,682 m/ 18,637 ft) and the Urubamba river.